 One of the most bizarre episodes in the entire occupation of Japan took place less than two months later, on January 1, 1946, in Nagasaki.
-(For more on this critical period, and my own experiences in Nagasaki, see my book, Atomic Cover-up.)
+(For more on this critical period, and my own experiences in Nagasaki, see my new book or previous Atomic Cover-up.)

 More than 2000 turned out to watch.
 A band played the fight song, “On Wisconsin!”
 The rules were changed from tackle to two-hand touch because of all the irradiated glass shards from the atomic blast remaining on the turf.
 A referee watched for infractions.
 Each quarter lasted ten minutes.

 Press reports the next day claimed Japanese locals observed the game—from the shells of blasted-out buildings nearby.
 The two stars, Bertelli and Osmanski had agreed to end the game in a tie so that both sides would be happy but Osmanski, after leading a second-half comeback, could not resist kicking the extra point that gave his team the win, 14-13.

 A commemorative booklet produced for the game included this line: "In the rubble of the atomic bomb, we made a gridiron.”